 Further information can be found at: www.parispeaceforum.org.

-The second Paris Peace Forum will return to the Grande Halle de La Villette from 11-13 November 2019 in order to tackle urgent global challenges through concrete solutions and initiatives to strengthen multilateral actors and mechanisms.
+The second Paris Peace Forum will return to the Grande Halle de La Villette from 11-13 November 2019 in order to tackle urgent global challenges through concrete solutions and initiatives that strengthen multilateral actors and mechanisms.
 As of 2019, culture and education will form the sixth ‘village’ of the Space for Solutions, complementing last year’s themes of peace and security, environment, development, new technologies and inclusive economy.
-In addition, the Founding Members of the Forum will be expanded by the “Research and Information System for Developing Countries” (RIS) from India and the Mexican think-tank “México Evalúa”.
+In addition, the Founding Members of the Forum have been expanded by the “Research and Information System for Developing Countries” (RIS) from India and the Mexican think-tank “México Evalúa”.